LLNL/RAJA/docs/sphinx/feature/index.rst

 * ``RAJA::Index_type``

 designed to make it easy for the compiler to perform optimization on.
-Basic usage of may be found in ``examples-add-vectors.cpp``.
+Basic usage may be found in ``examples-add-vectors.cpp``.

 --------
 Segments